qkunst/collectiemanagement/report.md

     should be accessible when logged in as admin should not be accessible when logged in as an anonymous user should allow accesss to the single collection the user has access to

+/contacts
+  GET /index
+    renders a successful response
+  GET /show
+    renders a successful response
+  GET /new
+    renders a successful response
+  GET /edit
+    doesn't allow for an anonymous request
+    doesn't allow a user without acces to the collection to edit the contact does allow an advisor with access to the collection to edit the the contact POST /create
+    with valid parameters
+      creates a new Contact
+      redirects to the created contact
+    with invalid parameters
+      does not create a new Contact
+  PATCH /update
+    with valid parameters
+      updates the requested contact
+      redirects to the contact
+  DELETE /destroy
+    destroys the requested contact
+    redirects to the contacts list

 CustomReportTemplates
   GET /custom_report_templates